mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

 ## Integrate new mikroSDK 2.0 Click drivers

-The Third-Party Hardware Drivers extension provides one-click solution for tested hardware drivers allowing you to integrate 25 sensors into your project with ease.
+The Third-Party Hardware Drivers extension provides one-click solution for tested hardware drivers allowing you to integrate 25+ hardware drivers into your project with ease.

-Besides the tested hardware drivers, the extension provides a peripheral driver wrapper to connect easily the mikroSDK 2.0 Click drivers with Silabs GSDK.
+Besides the tested hardware drivers, the extension provides a peripheral driver wrapper to connect easily the mikroSDK 2.0 Click drivers with Silicon Labs GSDK.

 If you're not afraid to do some extra development, thanks to the developed wrapper, over 1,100+ hardware drivers can be added to your project from the mikroSDK 2.0 Click library.
 This will accelerate the design phase and provide you with a greater level of customer self-serve support.